telerik/ajax-docs/getting-started/work-with-controls/explore-control-features.md

 Visual Studio IntelliSense allows you to explore the available properties, events, and inner tags of any control.

->caption Exploring IntelliSense in the markup.
+>caption Explore IntelliSense in the markup

 ![Explore IntelliSense in the markup](images/markup-intellisense.png "Explore IntelliSense in the markup")

->caption Exploring IntelliSense in the code-behind.
+>caption Explore IntelliSense in the code-behind

 ![Explore IntelliSense in the code-behind](images/code-behind-intellisense.png "Explore IntelliSense in the code-behind")